 Hourly Attorney Fees

-Hourly fees in California trust litigation case are just what you expect them to be.
+Hourly fees in California trust litigation cases are just what you expect them to be.
 You pay the law firm you hire for the time they put into the case and the various costs that are expended in pursuing your case.
 Attorneys are paid at an hourly rate or a range of rates if several attorneys are working on the case.
 Paralegals are paid at a lower rate.
-In addition, various out of pocket costs will be incurred.
+In addition, various out-of-pocket costs will be incurred.
 When you hire an attorney under an hourly agreement there is no promise of any kind of outcome.
 What you are paying for is the time the law firm puts into your case.

 There is no way in advance to know exactly what a case will cost under an hourly fee agreement.
-It is impossible to know at the very beginning of the case exactly how much time will go into your case and what the total out of pocket costs will be.
+It is impossible to know at the very beginning of the case exactly how much time will go into your case and what the total out-of-pocket costs will be.

 Factors that influence hourly fees